OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/nodejs/README.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-3. Run the app from a terminal or from Visual Studio, choose option A or B.

-    A) From a terminal, navigate to `samples/tab-meeting-transcript-recording/nodejs`
+3. We have two different solutions to run, so follow below steps:

+- In a terminal, navigate to `samples/tab-meeting-transcript-recording/nodejs/api-server` folder, Open your local terminal and run the below command to install node modules.
+You can do the same in Visual studio code terminal by opening the project in Visual studio code

     ```bash
-    # run the app
-    dotnet run
+    npm install
     ```
-    B) Or from Visual Studio

-    - Launch Visual Studio
-    - File -> Open -> Project/Solution
-    - Navigate to `samples/tab-meeting-transcript-recording/nodejs` folder
-    - Select `MeetingTranscriptRecording.sln` file
-    - Press `F5` to run the project

-4. In a terminal, navigate to `samples/tab-meeting-transcript-recording/nodejs`

-    - Inside ClientApp folder execute the below command.

     ```bash
-        # npm install
+    npm start
     ```
+- The server will start running on 5000 port

+- In a different terminal, navigate to `samples/tab-meeting-transcript-recording/nodejs` folder, Open your local terminal and run the below command to install node modules.
+You can do the same in Visual studio code terminal by opening the project in Visual studio code

+    ```bash
+    npm install
+    ```

+    ```bash
+    npm start
+    ```
+- The client will start running on 3978 port

-5. Open .env file from this path folder `samples/tab-meeting-transcript-recording/nodejs` and update:
+4. Open .env file from this path folders `samples/tab-meeting-transcript-recording/nodejs` and `samples/tab-meeting-transcript-recording/nodejs/api-server` update:
-   - `{{Microsoft-App-id}}` - Generated from Step 1 (Application (client) ID)is the application app id\

-6. Modify the `/.env` and fill in the following details:
    - `APP_REGISTRATION_ID` - Generated from Step 1 (Application (client) ID)is the application app ids
    - `CLIENT_SECRET` - Generated from Step 1.14, also referred to as Client secret
    - `BASE_URL` - Your application's base url.
 E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.